lsdev/LiteStep/docs/readme.txt

  - New evaluation parser

-   With the evaluation parser, both conditional expressions (If, ElseIf) and inline expressions ($a + b$) now use the same syntax.
-The new parser also adds some new capabilities that were previously unavailable such as strings and builtin functions.
+   With the evaluation parser, both conditional expressions (If, ElseIf) and in-line expressions ($a + b$) now use the same syntax.
+The new parser also adds some new capabilities that were previously unavailable such as strings and built-in functions.

    The new syntax should be backwards compatible with existing files, but this is new code and there are bound to be bugs.
 So, we're needing users to try